 Jamaal Lascelles - Newcastle

 The song goes “Southgate’s got his number, he’s taking him to Russia...” and there could well be truth in the claims of Newcastle supporters.
-Like Pope, Lascelles benefits from a lack of options in his position, with many English centre-backs currently struggling for regular game time at their respective teams.
+Like Pope, Lascelles benefits from a lack of options in his position, with many English centre-backs currently struggling for regular game time.

-Lascelles, meanwhile, has done an outstanding job captaining Newcastle and at 24 he still has bags of potential to improve and could well have an outside chance of making the England squad.
+Lascelles, meanwhile, has done an outstanding job captaining Newcastle and at 24 he still has bags of potential to improve and could well have an outside chance of sealing a place on the plane.

 Alfie Mawson - Swansea